Crio-Bytes/IBD-2022-Master-Repository/Data Structure complexities (Time and Space)/README.md

 - non-linear Data Structures

 # Time Complexity
-Time complexity is a notion that quantifies the amount of time it takes an algorithm or code snippet to execute.
+The time it takes an algorithm to execute each statement of code in an algorithm until it completes, as a function of the length of the input.

 # Space Complexity